 SARTAC Zoom Meetings –

-SARTAC is hosting a series of Zoom meetings about topics that are important to self-advocates.
-All workshops use the SAME time and SAME link, on Mondays and Thursdays at:
+SARTAC is hosting weekly Zoom meetings about topics that are important to self-advocates.
+All workshops use the SAME time and SAME link, on Thursdays at:

 1:00 pm Eastern (ET), Noon Central (CT), 11:00 am Mountain (MT), and 10:00 am Pacific (PT)

 Or call 1-929-436-2866 and the Meeting ID: 324 815 633

 Why get involved in Advocacy?

 If it wasn’t for advocacy, people with intellectual and developmental disabilities would not be living lives of independence.
 They would not be receiving the supports and services needed to be successful, contributory members of our society.
 Nothing is more essential to ensuring meaningful, productive lives in the community for people with disabilities than strong, consistent advocacy.